wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

    To text, create a database.

+   <a name="ConfigMaps"></a>

    <a name="shared-db"></a>

    #### shared mysql-service yaml ConfigMap

+   ConfigMap is an API object used to store non-confidential data in key-value pairs.

+   Pods can consume <a href="#ConfigMaps">ConfigMaps</a> as environment variables, command-line arguments, or as configuration files in a volume.

 1. Define a commonly used ConfigMap within a service named "database":